Hyundai i30 N TCR customers take second successive FIA WTCR title.

 Michelisz extended his championship lead on Friday as he clinched both pole positions on offer for the weekend, and the ten points that came with them.
 More important was the dominant win in Race 1, further building his advantage.
 It proved timely, as his closest rival took victory in a Race 2 conducted in appalling conditions to set up a tense finale.

 Despite losing the lead off the line Michelisz kept calm and managed the race to make sure he took the result needed for the title.
 He held on to fifth position (which became fourth following post-race penalties) to protect his lead to bring his points’ tally up to a total of 372 - 23 more than his nearest rival at the close of the year.

-In lifting the WTCR title Michelisz follows directly in the footsteps of teammate Gabriele Tarquini, who took the drivers' title in the first season of racing for the i30 N TCR in 2018.
-Even as outgoing champion Tarquini himself was also among the frontrunners in the 2019 season, taking a pair of race wins and finishing the season in eighth place in the championship.
+In lifting the WTCR title Michelisz follows directly in the footsteps of teammate Gabriele Tarquini, who took the drivers’ title in the first season of racing for the i30 N TCR in 2018.
+Even as outgoing champion Tarquini himself was also among the frontrunners on the 2019 grid, taking a pair of race wins and finishing the year in eighth place in the championship.

-Michelisz, meanwhile, tallied a total of five wins across the year - taking the chequered flag first in races at the N?rburgring Nordschleife, Vila Real street circuit, China's Ningbo International Speedpark and Suzuka in Japan.
+Michelisz, meanwhile, tallied a total of five wins across the year – taking the chequered flag first in races at the Nürburgring Nordschleife, Vila Real street circuit, China’s Ningbo International Speedpark and Suzuka in Japan before his victory in Malaysia.
 He also stood on the lower steps of the podium five times.
 That count included a second place at the Hungaroring, where i30 N TCR finished 1-2 in the final race of the weekend for the second consecutive season.